Quick Answer

 Zap 9: Photo upload to cloud backup

 Job photos live on your phone until it runs out of storage or you accidentally delete them.
 If there is ever a dispute about the work, the evidence is gone.
+Losing photos costs you time, credibility, and potentially money in disputes.

 Action: Google Drive → Upload File to Folder